 Professor Ramagge notes that “Talent is overrated.
 Hard work is what makes the real difference.”

 Putting in the hours is the best way to guarantee success.
 Listen to our study music playlists, read our exam tips and don’t forget to update your preferences before the deadline.
 Our #studygoals website has everything you need to know to get you through the HSC and beyond.

 Aside from study, ensure you keep your mind and body healthy throughout exams.

 “The value of rest is well known in educational circles,” says Professor Ramagge.
 Keep up your positive habits: putting down the books to play sport, stay dedicated to hobbies, and remaining connected to friends and family will also pay dividends towards ATAR success.

 Instead of trying to game the system by guessing your ATAR before exams, focus on your plan of attack for after you receive your ATAR.
-Once you know your achieved ATAR, look into whether it matches or exceeds the guaranteed ATARs needed for admission to your courses of interest.
-If you achieve the guaranteed ATAR and place Sydney as your first preference, you will be made an offer through UAC.
-If you've just missed the guaranteed ATAR mark, seek information on your options available through our admission pathways or look into options for transferring courses.
+Once you know your achieved ATAR, look into whether it matches or exceeds the Guaranteed Entry selection rank needed for admission to your courses of interest.
+If you achieve the guaranteed rank and place Sydney as your first preference, you will be made an offer through UAC.
+If you've just missed the guaranteed rank, seek information on your options available through our admission pathways or look into options for transferring courses.